-Benefactor Practice For the next five minutes, write about a recent experience at work or in your life in which you volunteered or made a
+For the next five minutes, write about a recent experience at work or in your life in which you volunteered or made a contribution that enabled other people to feel grow, flourish, or feel grateful.

 Write down your experience of being a benefactor in as great detail as you can.